A/B testing 101: A quick-start guide to conversion rate optimization (CRO)

 - Is believable (meaning it contains some kind of proof).

 - Is specific.

 - What you say is more important than how you say it.
-You’ll achieve the biggest improvements by changing the core message of your headline, rather than just tweaking the wording.
+You’ll achieve the biggest improvements by changing your headline’s core message, rather than just tweaking its wording.

 - If you don’t know how to describe your product’s features in terms of benefits, carry out this exercise: Imagine customers are looking at your headline and asking, “Why should I care about that?”
 You would likely answer this question by describing a benefit.